The generalized uncertainty principle impact onto the black hole thermodynamic phase transition: The GUP corrected thermodynamic quantities in a cavity

-Now, based on the discussions on the modified local temperature and the modified heat capacity, one can confirm that the SC black hole can be classify into two branches depending on its mass scale, i.e., the large black hole and the small black hole.
-The stability and region of mass of the small/large black hole with positive and negative GUP parameters are presented in Table~\ref{tab1}.
+Now, armed with the discussions on the modified local temperature and heat capacity, one can classify the SC black hole into two configurations depending on its mass scale, namely, the large black hole (LBH) configuration and the small black hole (SBH) configuration.
+The stability, the region of the heat capacity, and the region of the mass of small/large black holes with the positive and negative GUP parameters are depicted in Table~\ref{tab2}.

-Table~\ref{tab1} shows that, whether the GUP parameter is positive or negative, there are always an unstable small black hole (SBH) and a stable large black hole (LBH) in the system.
-Obviously, the stability determines that SBH cannot exists for a long time, it would decay into the remnants or stable LBH quickly.
-In this process, some interesting thermodynamic phase transitions that never appears in the original case can be found by analyzing the free energy of LBH and SBH.
+From Table~\ref{tab2}, it is found that whether $\beta_0>0$ or $\beta_0<0$, the system always has one SBH with positive heat capacity and one LBH with negative heat capacity.
+Obviously, the stability determines that SBH cannot exist for a long time, it would decay into the remnant or the stable LBH.
+In this process, some interesting thermodynamic phase transitions that never appears in the original case can be found by analyzing the Helmholtz free energy of LBH and SBH.